 Eben G. Fine Park

 Eben G. Fine Park contains portions of the Boulder Creek and Boulder Creek Path with a variety of recreational amenities, including a playground, open turf, a picnic shelter and additional picnic areas.
-The shelter may be rented in advance or used on a first-come, first-serve basis.
+NOTE: Permits are not currently available.
+This page will be updated when applications resume for 2021.
+The shelter may be used on a first-come/first-serve basis.
+Grills are not permitted.
 A multi-use pedestrian bridge over Boulder Creek connects the park to the Red Rocks and Settler's Park Open Space and Mountain Parks area directly to the north.

 - Water access

 - Open turf

 - Public restrooms - open year round with closures during cold weather

 - Bike racks

 - Parking lot

 - Bike trail access